The best houseplants: which to choose and how to look after them

 Where to buy houseplants online

-When possible, it’s best to buy houseplants from your local garden centre or supermarket, allowing you to assess the colour, shape and size of the plants firsthand.
+When possible, it's best to buy houseplants from your local garden centre or supermarket, allowing you to assess the colour, shape and size of the plants firsthand.
 An alternative is to buy your houseplants online.
 Companies such as Crocus, Dobies, Hortology, House Plant and Primrose offer houseplant delivery services, as well as advice on how to care for your plants.
+Our sister publication Gardens Illustrated has a comprehensive list of the best places to buy plants online.

 How to make a macramé plant hanger